Edb83/self-isolution/README.md

 **TBC**

-- TBC

-- Add edit user
+- Edit user
-- Add delete user
+- Delete user
+- Favourite activities
+- Superuser rather than single admin
+- Admin area (page to view all site content in one place and edit as required inc delete user)
+- Contact admin
+- Pagination
+- Deeper profile (number of kids, interests)
+- Ability to view other profiles
-- Add likes/favourites
+- Add comments to activities
-- Merge add category and delete user into 'manage'/admin area
-- Add image delete from S3 Bucket
+- Image delete from S3 Bucket
-- Add speeding hosting of S3 Bucket images
+- Speedier hosting of S3 Bucket images

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>